deadlyvipers/dojo_rules/introduction.md

-The name is MAhmoud Abdrabo
+The name is Mahmoud Abdrabo
+Ruby and Electives